 2) Assessment and Requirements Elicitation

 4) Virtual Design

 5) Preparation for Development

-One of the central executive roles in Discovery Phase belongs to the archmage - Business Analyst - whose sharp mind and extraordinaire analytic skills are put to the test during the Discovery Stage.
-However, BA is not defenceless in the face of such a difficult task.
+One of the central executive roles in the Discovery Phase belongs to the archmage – Business Analyst – whose sharp mind and extraordinaire analytic skills are put to the test during the Discovery Stage.
+However, BA is not defenseless in the face of such a difficult task.
 He or she is armed with user research and modeling, stakeholder analysis, competitive analysis, usability assessment, heuristic evaluation, user testing, requirements workshops, personas, use cases, and other methods and tools.